The key to doing anything longer is dependent on the following criteria:

 Active recovery requires YOU to take an active roll in the process.
 You are doing the work.
 That work involves the strategies of rolling and stretching.

 By rolling I am referring to the process known as self-myofascial release.
 SMR simply means you are applying pressure to muscle and fascia with tools such as rollers, sticks and balls.
 These self-massage products (such as these made by RAD) can be used before, during and after activity.
 They improve circulation and will help to loosen tight muscles, thereby enhancing mobility and reducing the chance of injury.

-Rolling after day on the course will help relax muscles that have tightened up during the day, and assist in flushing out metabolic waste from the contractions leading to decreased recovery time and less soreness.
+Rolling after a long day on the course will help relax muscles that have tightened up during the day, and assist in flushing out metabolic waste resulting in decreased recovery time and less muscle soreness.